viamrobotics/docs/docs/how-tos/configure.md

 If you are using a microcontroller instead of a 64-bit computer, you can install a [lightweight version of `viam-server`](/installation/#install-viam-micro-server).
 You can install `viam-server` on your personal computer, or on a single-board computer (SBC).
+After following the setup instructions and starting `viam-server` on your machine, your machine should appear as **Live** on the Viam app.

 {{% /tablestep %}}
 {{% tablestep link="/configure/" %}}
-**3. Navigate to the CONFIGURE page of your machine**
+**3. Navigate to the CONFIGURE tab of your machine**

-Machines can be small and simple or very complex but they are all configured on the **CONFIGURE** tab.
+Machines can be small and simple or very complex but they are all configured on the **CONFIGURE** tab of the [Viam app](https://app.viam.com/).
 A machine can be a single-board computer with a single sensor or LED wired to it, or a machine can consist of multiple computers with many physical components connected, acting as one unit.

 <div>
 {{< imgproc src="/viam/machine-components.png" alt="Machine components" resize="600x" class="aligncenter" >}}
 </div>

+Click on the **CONFIGURE** tab of your machine's page in the Viam app to navigate to it.

 {{% /tablestep %}}
 {{% tablestep link="/components/" %}}